-Antonio Gómez Ciria.
 Born on 25 March 1957.
-Degree in Economics and Business, Universidad Complutense de Madrid Degree in Mathematics, Universidad Complutense de Madrid.
-Master's in Business Administration [Executive MBA], IESE.
+Independent Non-Executive Director Degree in Econommics and Business, Universidad Complutense de Madrid Degree in Mathematics, Universidad Complutense de Madrid.
+Master's in Business Administration (Executive MBA), IESE.
 Accredited Accounting Expert - AECA.

-· Member of the Advisory Board of Experts in Accounting and Financial Information (ECIF), General Council of the Association of Economists.

-· Member of the Board of Directors of Mapfre España Compañía de Seguros y Reaseguros S.A., Mapfre Global Risks Compañía Internacional de Seguros y Reaseguros S.A. and member of its Executive Committee, Mapfre Re Compañía de Reaseguros S.A. and member of its Executive Committee, and Mapfre Vida, S.A. de seguros y reaseguros sobre la Vida Humana.

-- · General Manager of Administration and IT, Member of the Management Committee of Grupo FCC. - · Representative of Grupo FCC at the Forum of Large Companies, Ministry of Finance and Public Administrations. - · General Manager of Internal Auditing, Member of the Management Committee of Grupo FCC. - Head of Internal Auditing, Grupo FCC. - · Member of the Advisory Board of the Internal Auditors Institute and a Member of its Executive Committee. - · General Technical Secretary of InverCaixa, an investment management company in the La Caixa Group. - · Chairman of Instituto de Contabilidad y Auditoría de Cuentas, ICAC. - · Director, Empresa Nacional de Uranio, S.A. - · Director, Empresa Nacional de Autopistas, S.A. - · Director, Tabacalera, S.A. - · Head of Market Inspection, Sociedad Rectora de la Bolsa de Valores de Madrid. - · Deputy Manager of Studies and Budgetary Planning, Radio Televisión Española. - Head of the Auditing and Accounting Department of Banco de Crédito Agrícola. - · Auditor/Inspector of the General State Inspectorate.

-· Member of the CNMV Work Group to prepare a "Management report quide for listed entities".
+Currently: Member of the Advisory Board of Experts in Accounting and Financial Information (ECIF), General Council of the Association of Economists.
+Member of the Board of Directors of Mapfre España Compañía de Seguros y Reaseguros S.A., Mapfre Global Risks Compañía Internacional de Seguros y Reaseguros S.A. and member of its Executive Committee, Mapfre Re Compañía de Reaseguros S.A. and member of its Executive Committee, and Mapfre Vida, S.A. de seguros y reaseguros sobre la Vida Humana.
+Formerly: Antonio Gómez Ciria General Manager of Administration and IT, Member of the Management Committee of Grupo FCC.
+Representative of Grupo FCC at the Forum of Large Companies, Ministry of Finance and Public Administrations.
+General Manager of Internal Auditing, Member of Management Committee of Grupo FCC.
+Head of Internal Auditing, Grupo FCC.
+Member of the Advisory Board of the Internal Auditors Institute and a Member of its Executive Committee.
+General Technical Secretary of InverCaixa, an investment management company in the La Caixa Group.
+Chairman of Instituto de Contabilidad y Auditoría de Cuentas, ICAC.
+Director, Empresa Nacional de Uranio, S.A.
+Director, Empresa Nacional de Autopistas, S.A.
+Director, Tabacalera, S.A.
+Head of Market Inspection, Sociedad Rectora de la Bolsa de Valores de Madrid.
+Deputy Manager of Studies and Budgetary Planning, Radio Televisión Española.
+Head of the Auditing and Accounting Department of Banco de Crédito Agrícola.
+Auditor/Inspector of the General State Inspectorate.
+Other: Member of the CNMV Work Group to prepare a "Management report guide for listed entities".
+L